kam3nev/hpc_thoughts/content/posts/falsesharing.md

 {{< hr >}}

-In this video, we're going to talk about a cache-related slowdown phenomenon that can occur for parallell code called "false sharing".
+In these videos, we're going to talk about a cache-related slowdown phenomenon that can occur for parallell code called "false sharing".
 False sharing may cause significant slowdowns while at a first glance being hard to detect.
 But if you remember how cache works, and use ```perf``` like a boss, "false sharing" ain't got nothin' on you.

 ## Why cache?